 2. Be Prepared

 Eat before your baby normally starts their cluster feeding period, and you might want to have snacks and water on hand.
-With some food and drink, you can help keep up your energy since breastfeeding can take up a lot of it.

-3. Pay Attention To the Clues
+3. Pay Attention To the Cues

 When your baby is upset, it could be for a number of reasons.
 Sometimes, it might be because they’re hungry, but it may also be because they’re overtired or they have a wet diaper.
 Perhaps they’re not hungry and are frustrated.
 Fussiness has a number of causes.